noorakhtar30/Jarvis/README.md

 # Jarvis
 Personal Voice Assistant made with Python and it's libraries.
 # To import a Library
-  To install a library inside your terminal use:
+  To import a library inside your terminal use:
   pip install module name

 --------------------------------------------------------------------------------------------------------------------------------------